 The 2014 Millennial Impact Report, sponsored by the Case Foundation and prepared by Achieve, offers some great insight.
-Their #1 finding: Millennials aren’t interested in structures, institutions, and organizations, but rather in the people they help and the issues they support.
-The key for companies and nonprofits, therefore, is to tap into those interests.
+Their #1 finding: Millennials aren’t interested in structures, institutions, or organizations, but rather in the people they help and the issues they support.
+The key for companies and nonprofits is to tap into those interests.

-What follows are some “need to know” trends for engaging Millennial volunteers from The 2014 Millennial Impact Report:
+What follows is some need-to-know trends for engaging Millennial volunteers from The 2014 Millennial Impact Report.

-This is kind of a – duh – but worth mentioning.
+This is kind of a duh, but it’s worth mentioning.
 Millennials use websites and search engines primarily for information-gathering and finding volunteer opportunities.
-They rely on social media and email for communicating and connecting with their networks, while mobile technology gives them instant access to all these channels.
+They rely on social media and email for communicating and connecting with their networks while mobile technology gives them instant access to all these channels.

-Millennials are most likely to get hands-on with causes they care about when organizations offer a range of volunteer opportunities, from one-time commitments to long-term, pro-bono skills-based opportunities.
+Millennials are most likely to get hands-on with causes they care about when organizations offer a range of volunteer opportunities, from one-time commitments to long-term, pro-bono, skills-based opportunities.
 Ultimately, they want to lend their knowledge, expertise, and time to help nonprofits.
-And when this generation forms long-term volunteer relationships, they tend to give larger gifts, as well as encourage their friends and family to contribute, too.
+And when this generation forms long-term volunteer relationships, they tend to give larger gifts and encourage their friends and family to contribute too.

 Millennials are consistent in their desire to see how dollars translate into people helped.
 They want their contributions, no matter the type or amount, to help achieve tangible results for a cause.

-One final thought: according to a recent article by The United Way, 1/3 of Millennials surveyed said that their companies’ volunteer policies affected their decision to apply for a job, 39% said that it influenced their decision to interview, and 55% said that such policies played into their decision to accept an offer.
-And since Millennials will comprise 50% of the American workforce by 2020, tapping into this generation’s desire to make a positive difference seems like a no-brainer in not only recruiting, but also retaining this generation.
+One final thought: according to a recent article by The United Way, 1/3 of Millennials surveyed said that their companies’ volunteer policies affected their decision to apply for a job.
+Thirty-nine percent said it influenced their decision to interview, and 55% said such policies played into their decision to accept an offer.
+Since Millennials will comprise 50% of the American workforce by 2020, tapping into this generation’s desire to make a positive difference seems like a no-brainer in not only recruiting but also retaining this generation.